Subscribe to our newsletter for FREE pet updates

 As the studies above demonstrate, there are three canine core diseases for which a positive titer test can be considered a definitive indicator that the dog has protective immunity: distemper, parvovirus, and adenovirus.

 Rabies is the only required vaccine, legally.
-Unfortunately, because rabies vaccines are mandated by most countries, a positive rabies titer test can only be interpreted (under the law) as an indication of protective immunity for humans (like me and other vets who must be vaccinated against the disease), but not for pets.
+Unfortunately, because rabies vaccines are mandated by most countries, a positive rabies titer test can only be interpreted (under the law) as an indication of protective immunity for humans (like vets who must be vaccinated against the disease), but not for pets.

 With that said, this is a situation that must be addressed.
 Laws not based on scientific evidence force pet owners and veterinarians to repeatedly re-vaccinate animals who already have protective immunity against rabies.
 These re-vaccinations are not helpful (i.e., they don't make pets "more immune") and can be harmful to some animals.